hinto-janaiyo/monero-archive/README.md

 **Copyright of the content's original creator(s) & contributor(s) apply.**

 If you'd like something added/removed from the list, please contact me: `hinto.janaiyo@protonmail.com`
+Or submit a pull request.
+If adding a GitHub repo, please add alphabetically.

 TODO
 * create git clone/pull script